Children's rights

 Supreme Court judgment

-UNCRC Bill ambitions
+UNCRC Act ambitions

 Specific measures aim to remove barriers that children and young people may face in exercising their rights under the legislation and in accessing justice.
 These provisions include giving the Children and Young People’s Commissioner in Scotland and the Scottish Human Rights Commission the power to raise claims in the public interest.

-Ministers would be required to publish a Children’s Rights Scheme, setting out the arrangements we are putting in place to fulfil its duties under the UNCRC and to secure or further strengthen children’s rights.
+Ministers will be required to publish a Children’s Rights Scheme, setting out the arrangements we are putting in place to fulfil its duties under the UNCRC and to secure or further strengthen children’s rights.

-The Scottish Government and listed authorities would also be required to report on steps they have taken to ensure compatibility with the incorporated UNCRC rights and obligations and to secure better or further effect of children’s rights.
+The Scottish Government and listed authorities will also be required to report on steps they have taken to ensure compatibility with the incorporated UNCRC rights and obligations and to secure better or further effect of children’s rights.

 UNCRC implementation programme

 To support planning for implementation, we grant-funded a project to develop a Theory of Change for Making Children’s Rights Real in Scotland.
-The products from this work will help to consider not only if there are any gaps in the three-year implementation programme that need to be filled, but also to identify indicators that our building blocks are in place and that they are making a difference to outcomes for children and young people.
-This report will also help others to recognise where they have a role to play in supporting our vision and how they can drive forward change that makes children’s rights real.
+The products from this work have helped to consider not only if there are any gaps in the three-year implementation programme that need to be filled, but also to identify indicators that our building blocks are in place and that they are making a difference to outcomes for children and young people.
+The report will also help others to recognise where they have a role to play in supporting our vision and how they can drive forward change that makes children’s rights real.

 In partnership with Together (Scottish Alliance for Children’s Rights) the Children’s Rights Unit established an ‘Interim Consortium’ of organisations to represent the views of children and young people on the Strategic Implementation Board from the outset.
-As a result, children and young people have provided advice and guidance and contributed to the development of the Progressing the Human Rights of Children in Scotland: An Action Plan 2021 to 2024.
+As a result, children and young people provided advice and guidance and contributed to the development of the Progressing the Human Rights of Children in Scotland: An Action Plan 2021 to 2024.

 The strands of the implementation programme are:

-- Scottish Government leadership in children’s rights
+• Scottish Government leadership in children’s rights

-- empowered children and young people
+• empowered children and young people

-- embedding children’s rights in public services
+• embedding children’s rights in public services

-- children’s rights reporting and monitoring
+• children’s rights reporting and monitoring

 Participation of children and young people